 Issue: Student Government organization wants to ban Christian pro-life group

-The student government organization at Colorado State University is seeking that the schools administration prohibit the Christian campus club CSU Students for Life (CSUSL) from providing free pregnancy tests, ultrasounds, and information about adoption.
+The student government organization at Colorado State University is seeking that the school’s administration prohibits the Christian campus club CSU Students for Life (CSUSL) from providing free pregnancy tests, ultrasounds, and information about adoption.
 Claiming that such organizations as the CSU Students for Life shames and spreads misinformation without providing any examples of CSUSL doing so.
 The College Fix reports that: “Pro-life student leaders at Colorado State University are pushing back against a student government resolution that seeks to ban a pro-life nonprofit from advertising services on campus.
 CSU Students for Life plans to host a virtual informational session this Saturday to educate the campus about the benefits of pregnancy resource centers (sometimes referred to as crisis pregnancy clinics), including the Alpha Center, which was specifically targeted by the student government.”

 School: University of North Texas

-At the University of North Texas fellow students attacked and vilified for a Bible verse Easter egg hunt on the campus of the University of North Texas in Denton.
+At the University of North Texas, fellow students attacked and vilified for a Bible verse Easter egg hunt on the campus of the University of North Texas in Denton.
 Coincidentally, UNT is my alma mater.

 A registered student organization on campus planned to have an Easter egg hunt on campus by placing approximately 250 plastic eggs around the college campus that contained Bible verses.